gizmore/phpgdo/DOCS/GDO7_BOOTSTRAP.md

     require GDO7.php
     Application::init();

-That's it.
-GDO is useable.
+That's it. phpgdo should be useable.

 # GDOv7 Bootstrap: Init